skoppe/dub-registry-mirror/README.md

 # Dub cloudflare worker registry mirror

-This cloudflare worker simply redirects avoiding the parts of the dub registry that suffer from downtime.
+This cloudflare worker simply redirects, avoiding the parts of the dub registry that suffer from downtime.

 It is a quick bandaid solution, but one with no downtime :)